cliffjsgit/class5-slides/slides.md

 # Exercise 11.2
 #
-# Grading Guidelines:
-# - No answer variable is needed.
-Grading script will call function.
-# - Function "invert_dict" should output an inverted dictionary based on a
-# dictionary input.
-#
 # 1. Read the documentation of the dictionary method setdefault and use it to
 # write a more concise version of invert_dict.
 #